Four Bible Queens: How Physical Beauty Helped or Hurt Them

-Physical beauty opens doors, and the best doors are those that beckon purpose along with beauty.
+Physical beauty opens doors, and the best doors are those that emphasize purpose along with beauty.

 The stories of these four women--all Bible Queens--show that physical beauty is an asset to be nurtured and appreciated; and that it brings more benefits to the wearer when it is combined with beauty of character.

-What would these women say to the beautiful women of today?
+What might these women say to the beautiful women of today?

 She was an intelligent and beautiful woman, but her husband was surly and mean in his dealings—he was a Calebite (1 Samuel 25:3).